A Tuesday in September 2007 – Early in the morning after Danny had left for work.

 When the person you love has an affair it changes you, you will never be the same person that you were; and when I read the word ‘profoundly’ in my journal, I knew that I could not have picked a better word to describe the change that you will go through.
 It will be intense, deep rooted, heartfelt, and at times overwhelming; and the most frightening thing of all is that you will have no control over it!
 But now I know that it needs to be for you to survive whether with your partner or without them

-Over time I learnt that even if I walked away from Rich I would still feel bereaved, betrayed, unable to trust, and heartbroken; the only difference would be that I would not be with Rich anymore.
-Because Rich was trying so hard, there were so many things he did that kept me there during the many times that I thought about leaving, I stayed.
-I had found myself though, gone back to work full time, was earning good money, thinner, fitter, me, and I knew what I wanted from a relationship; and what I needed Rich to do to make amends.
-If Rich had not shown how sorry he was and worked so hard every day I would not have stayed; and Rich knew that too.
+Over time I learnt that even if I walked away from Danny I would still feel bereaved, betrayed, unable to trust, and heartbroken; the only difference would be that I would not be with Danny anymore.
+Because Danny was trying so hard, there were so many things he did that kept me there during the many times that I thought about leaving, I stayed.
+I had found myself though, gone back to work full time, was earning good money, thinner, fitter, me, and I knew what I wanted from a relationship; and what I needed Danny to do to make amends.
+If Danny had not shown how sorry he was and worked so hard every day I would not have stayed; and Danny knew that too.

-The part about my sisters operation and Jacqui’s situation were also pertinent because they were contributing factors to how I was feeling; but what I did was turn that feeling around and blame it all on what had happened to Rich and I. In fact it was all of those factors that were contributing to my mood, and I know now it was the changes in the season that were also making me question Rich’s love for me and consider whether to stay.
+The part about my sisters operation and Jacqui’s situation were also pertinent because they were contributing factors to how I was feeling; but what I did was turn that feeling around and blame it all on what had happened to Danny and I. In fact it was all of those factors that were contributing to my mood, and I know now it was the changes in the season that were also making me question Danny’s love for me and consider whether to stay.
+It was reminding me that life was moving on and I still felt broken.

-The fact that I understood that Rich was the ‘cure’ not the disease; was crucial to our survival; I understood that he was not the disease what had happened was the disease.
+The fact that I understood that Danny was the ‘cure’ not the disease was crucial to our survival; I understood that he was not the disease, what had happened was the disease.

 He was also right about the fact that I kept calling him ‘my friend’; but we have both come to realise that our relationship IS based on friendship first, and honestly I think that most people’s relationships should be.